-- 3.5.2.1.6 Encouraging Life Members, through their respective Affinity Groups, to submit articles of interest to either the IEEE Canadian Review (ICF), or the IEEE Canada Newsletter, or both in either official language of Canada. - 3.5.2.2 Reporting Mechanism: The LMC will report to the IEEE Canada Board through the Member Services Group Chair. - 3.5.2.3 Timelines for Activities and Actions: The Life Members Committee shall meet at least annually, preferably prior to the IEEE Canada Board Spring meeting in the spring. - 3.5.2.4 Structure: Members of the LMC shall be of the IEEE Life Member status.
+- 3.5.2.1.6 Encouraging Life Members, through their respective Affinity Groups, to submit articles of interest to either the IEEE Canadian Review (ICF), or the IEEE Canada Newsletter, or both in either official language of Canada. - 3.5.2.2 Reporting Mechanism: The LMC Chair will report to the IEEE Canada Board through the Member Services Group Chair. - 3.5.2.3 Timelines for Activities and Actions: The Life Members Committee shall meet at least annually via conference call, preferably prior to the IEEE Canada Board Spring meeting in the spring. - 3.5.2.4 Structure: The LMC shall have a Chair and a Vice-Chair.
+Members of the LMC shall be of the IEEE Life Member status.
 Membership of the committee shall include, but is not limited to, a representative from each of the three Areas.
 Recommendations for representatives will be sought from each of the Areas and others as needed.
-Appointments made to Life Committee Chair shall be for one year, starting January 1, with re-election possible for a maximum tenure of five consecutive years. - 3.5.2.5 Communications: The LMC Chair shall attend the IEEE Canada Board Spring meeting.
+Appointments made to the Life Members Committee Chair shall be for one year, starting January 1, with re-election possible for a maximum tenure of five consecutive years. - 3.5.2.5 Communications: The LMC Chair shall attend the IEEE Canada Board Spring meeting.